daniilidis-group/ffmpeg_image_transport/README.md

 library.
 With this transport, you can encode h264 and h265, using nvidia hardware acceleration when available.

+Also have a look at [this repo tools to help with decoding](https://github.com/daniilidis-group/ffmpeg_image_transport_tools).

 ## Downloading

 Create a catkin workspace (if not already there) and download the